 Each student must participate in the statewide assessment tests at the designated grade level, except as otherwise prescribed by the Commissioner of Education.
-Each student who does not meet specific levels of performance in English/Language Arts, science and mathematics must be provided with additional diagnostic assessments to determine the nature of the student's difficulty and academic needs.
+Each student who does not meet specific levels of performance in reading, writing, science and mathematics must be provided with additional diagnostic assessments to determine the nature of the student's difficulty and academic needs.